Conserving T-matrix theory of superconductivity: Diagrammatic T-matrix approaches and problems

-The paradox that the worse approximation (KM) works well while the better one (GF) fails was first noticed by Prange \cite{Prange60} and Wilde \cite{Wild60} prior to the work of Kadanoff and Martin.
-The Prange paradox is not a common knowledge and some authors, see e.g. \cite{SB01}, report a superconducting gap obtained within the GF approximation.
-By closer inspection one finds that they simplify formulas using the bare propagator to close the loop.
-This additional simplification turns the GF into the KM approximation.
+The paradox that the worse approximation (KM) yields the gap while the better one (GF) fails in this regard was first noticed by Prange\footnote{To our knowledge, Prange's results are not in print.
+Wild\cite{Wild60} and Tolmachev\cite{Tolmachev73} refer to them, however.} and confirmed by Wild\cite{Wild60}, prior to the work of Kadanoff and Martin \cite{KM61}.
+The Prange paradox\cite{Tolmachev73} is not common knowledge and some authors, see e.g.~\olcite{SB01}, report a superconducting gap obtained within the GF approximation.
+Upon closer inspection one finds that in simplification of some formulae, the bare Green function is used to close loops,\cite{BGM01} a step which in fact turns the GF into the KM approximation.

-Apparently, the GF approximation includes diagrams which block a formation of the gap, while the KM approximation is free of them.
-One of such contributions is sketched in figure~\ref{fig2}.
-The diagram shows two kinds of the nonphysical self-interaction; the simple self-interaction in the Hartree approximation and the indirect self-interaction which is enhanced by the resonant collisions when the superconducting condensate appears.
-The self-interaction via the Hartree field becomes the important mistake when a particle is bounded in the real space.
-The indirect self-interaction becomes crucial when particles are bounded in the momentum space as it is the case of Cooper pairs.

-In Feynman's diagrammatic expansion the self-interaction is canceled by corresponding exchange diagrams.
-Such compensating exchange diagrams are beyond the T-matrix approximation and it is not clear how many and how complicated diagrams ought to be included.
-Such cancellation can be demonstrated on the simpler self-interaction included in the Hartree field.
-This self-interaction is canceled by the Fock selfenergy -- one step more complicated approximation.
-Apparently, the original simple problem is cured only on cost of an increase of complexity of theory.

-One can eliminate the self-interaction restricting sums in the Hartree term in specified real space representation.
-Such correction is not fully equivalent to inclusion of the Fock term, but it removes gross mistakes, e.g. the potential binding electrons to neutral atom has Coulomb long range asymptotics while in the Hartree approximation it is fully screened.
-Similarly, one can eliminate the self-interaction restricting sums in the T-matrix approximation.
-With respect to Copper pairs, this restriction has to be done in the momentum space.
-This approach we follow here.